 TGax Editor: Please make the following changes to the 1st paragraph of this section as follows:

-If the Control ID subfield in a Control subfield of an A-Control subfield is 0, the Control Information subfield of the Control subfield contains UL MU response scheduling (UMRS) information for[11970] an HE TB PPDU that follows the HE MU PPDU containing this Control Information subfield (see 27.5.3.2 (Rules for soliciting UL MU frames)).
+If the Control ID subfield in a Control subfield of an A-Control subfield is 0, the Control Information subfield of the Control subfield contains UL MU response scheduling (UMRS) information for[11970] soliciting an HE TB PPDU (see 27.5.3.2 (Rules for soliciting UL MU frames)).
 The format of the subfield is shown in Figure 9-15c (Control Information subfield for UMRS Control).

 TGax Editor: Please make the following changes to the note below figure 9-15c in this section as follows:

-NOTE—The A-MPDU contained in the HE TB PPDU carries one immediate acknowledgment, if the preceding PPDU solicits an acknowledgment, and it[13755] might additionally contain other frames that do not solicit immediate responses, such as QoS Null frames with Ack Policy of No Ack, Action No Ack frames, as defined in 27.5.3.3 (STA behavior for UL MU operation).
+NOTE—The A-MPDU contained in the HE TB PPDU carries one immediate acknowledgment, if the preceding PPDU solicits an acknowledgment.
+Further, the A-MPDU[13755] might additionally contain other frames that do not solicit immediate responses, such as QoS Null frames with Ack Policy of No Ack, Action No Ack frames, as defined in 27.5.3.3 (STA behavior for UL MU operation).

 UPH Control